 - The findings were released within the framework of the annual Essential Costa Rica B2B Forum.

-The recent study examining Costa Rica’s digital footprint and the positioning of the country brand was carried out by Bloom Consulting.
+A recent study examining Costa Rica’s digital footprint and the positioning of the country’s brand was carried out by Bloom Consulting.
 The results highlighted four conclusions derived from searches carried out by people around the world.
-The most striking revelation is that queries related to Costa Rican added value-based sustainability drive the country’s brand.
+The most striking revelation is that queries related to Costa Rican added-value-based sustainability drive the country’s brand.

 According to the study, Costa Rica is the country with the most searches about ecotourism globally, the third in the world and first in Latin America in terms of national parks, the fourth in the world, and the first in Latin America for searches related to surfing.
 Additionally, Costa Rica ranked fifth in searches globally and first in Latin America for diving.
 It also placed seventh in the world and second in Latin America for bird watching, eighth in the world, and third in Latin America for beaches.

-Likewise, according to the Bloom Consulting study, Costa Rica is an international benchmark in environmental, sustainability, and added value issues.
-For instance, it placed first in Latin America and the world for searches referencing the term “carbon neutral. ” Also, interestingly, it came in first in Latin America and third in the world for renewable energy searches, as well as third in Latin America and 29 in the world in medical devices.
-Costa Rican added value-based sustainability is characteristic in each one of these areas.
+Likewise, according to the Bloom Consulting study, Costa Rica is an international benchmark in environmental, sustainability, and added-value issues.
+For instance, it placed first in Latin America and the world for searches referencing the term “carbon neutral. ” Also, interestingly, it came in first in Latin America and third in the world for renewable energy searches, as well as third in Latin America and 29th in the world in medical devices.
+Costa Rican added-value-based sustainability is characteristic in each one of these areas.

 As a third conclusion, the Bloom study revealed that Covid-19 has had a significant impact on the tourism sector of the economy and a moderate effect on investment and exports.
 While tourism searches fell by 50% as of March 2020, queries addressing investments and exports decreased by 2.5% and 4.8%, respectively.